ED-IP/Milestone-4-project/README.md

 5. Choose a name and a region (for this project I used Europe) and click create

+6. In the Resources tab add the Heroku Postgres addon

-6. Once the app is created click on the settings tab, and then click on "Reveal config Vars" button.
+7. Once the app is created click on the settings tab, and then click on "Reveal config Vars" button.
     - Add the following key, values pairs

         KEY | VALUES